justinknguyen/Pi-Guide/Pi-Guide/Pi-Hole.md

    pihole restartdns
    ```

+Pi-Hole has a feature that uses the fastest DNS resolver, so it's possible that it doesn't follow the order you set.

 ## Testing

 Go to any site you know with ads and check if they're blocked.
 Make sure you turn off any ad-blocking extensions you may have.
 A site I recommend is https://www.speedtest.net/.